Why you should add France to your RTW travel list

 - See Vieux Port in Marseille.

 - Visit a Christmas Market.

-Since the country is so bloody popular, you are best served booking your hotels and hostels reservations well in advance.
-Don't get shut out by waiting until the last minute.
+Since the country is so bloody popular, you are best served making reservations for hostels well in advance.
+Don’t get shut out by waiting until the last minute.
 Rooms fill up quickly, especially during the summer months.